samirchar/proteinfertorch/README.md

 This repo contains PyTorch code to run inference, train, or extract embeddings for four ProteInfer models - one for each task/data split combination.
 All model weights are hosted in [Hugging Face 🤗](https://huggingface.co/samirchar).

-The table below summarizes ProteInferTorch's performance on the original ProteInfer test sets using the Pytorch converted weights:
+The table below summarizes ProteInferTorch's F1 Micro performance on the original ProteInfer test sets using the Pytorch converted weights:

 | Data Split | Task  | ProteInfer  | ProteInferTorch | Weights 🤗 |
 |------------|-------|-------------|-----------------|------------|